 The Trust has a board of voluntary honorary directors/trustees drawn from the local community who are also the trustees under charity law.

-These people constitute the board of management who have overall responsibility for the policy and proper direction of the company.
 The day-to-day management and administration of the Pool is carried out by professionally qualified staff from the leisure industry.
-Since 1 April 2007, Hampton Pool has been managed by YMCA St Paul’s Group (formerly YMCA London South West) on behalf of Hampton Pool Trust.
-The YMCA are also a charity organisation and, importantly, have a wealth of experience in the leisure industry, running gyms, cafes and other sports facilities.
+From 1 April 2007 for 17 years, Hampton Pool was managed by YMCA St Paul’s Group (formerly YMCA London South West).

 The Trust does not have shareholders but has members who have each guaranteed an amount of £25 should the company fail.
 These members have the right to elect directors at the Annual General Meeting and vote on matters relating to the Trust.
 Membership of the company is open to anyone over 18 who has the best interests of Hampton Pool at heart and applications are subject to the approval of the Board.